quicksilver/manual/docs/Style Guide.md

     * Inline commands
     * Inline code snippets
   * Action names should be in **bold**.
+  * Display full commands using “⇥” as a separator, as in Direct Object ⇥ **Action** ⇥ Indirect Object.
+It’s a decent enough visual separator and it’s literally what you would hit to move from one part of the command to another.
+Skip the `<kbd>` tag here, as it’s too visually heavy.
   * Images of example commands should use the Bezel interface with the default colors.
 It’s popular, built-in, and smaller than Primer.
 Obviously use other interfaces if it’s important for some feature/concept.
   * Use bidirectional (a.k.a. smart or curly) quotes when speaking to the reader.
 Use unidirectional (a.k.a. straight) quotes in contexts where it makes sense, such as code snippets where bidirectional quotes would actually prevent the code from working.